btrettel/flt/genunits.md

     - TODO: Unit-aware intrinsic functions can easily be added by changing the input file, and this is a first-class feature (it is the *only* way to add unit-aware intrinsic functions).
 - As Van Snyder highlights, generating the full set of units within certain bounds requires a huge number of units.
 This leads to slow compilation times for many compilers. genunits avoids this by intelligently prioritizing which units to include.
 - Fortran specifically:
-    - PhysUnits checks units are run-time, which will have an impact on performance.
+    - PhysUnits checks units at run-time, which will have an impact on performance.
     - quaff is quite nice, but does not use type-bound operators, requiring a bit more work.
 The units coverage also isn't as good as I'd like, missing turbulence quantities.
+But quaff also has many features genunits lacks: unit conversions, automatic test generation, probably more.

 ## files